elasticio/elasticio.github.io/_developer-guide/local-agents.md

 ## Request Local Agent

-To begin working with local agent you must request it by navigating to *Settings > Agents* section of {{site.data.tenant.name}} platform as it is shown on the screenshot below.
+The first step in this process is to request a local agent.
+You can do that by navigating to the *Settings > Agents* section of {{site.data.tenant.name}}
+platform:

 ![Navigate to Agents](/assets/img/developer-guide/local-agents/local-agents-01.png "Navigate to Agents")

-Click on button *+ Request an agent* to start.
+The screenshot below shows the local agent's section without any local agents.

 ![Click to request a local agent](/assets/img/developer-guide/local-agents/local-agents-02.png "Click to request a local agent")

-You will be guided through the steps to name your Agent (1), give the description (2) of for the agent and wait for the activation (3).
+Click on the button *+ Request an agent* to start.

 ![Requesting the local agent](/assets/img/developer-guide/local-agents/local-agents-03.png "Requesting the local agent")

+The illustration above shows the local agent requesting steps:
+1. Name your local agent,
+2. Provide the description of your agent,
+3. Wait for the activation.

 Your requested agent has status as `pending`.
 If local agents have been reuqested and used by your colleagues you might see other agents with different statuses when